PsychedelicShayna/jw/README.md

           Display results in realtime, rather than collecting first and displaying later.
           This will result in a significant drop in performance due to the constant terminal output.

-  -c, --checksum [<algorithm>]
+  -c, --csum
           Output an index containing the hash of every file using the specified algorithm.
-          It is highly recommended you stick with xxh3, as it is significantly more performant, and directly suited for this use case.
-SHA2/MD5 are only provided for compatibility.
+          Uses the default algorithm.
+To specify one use --calgo.
+Note: specifying --calgo makes this redundant.

+  -C, --calgo <algorithm>
+          Performs --csum but with the specified hashing algorithm.
+          Using xxh3 is the recommended choice.
+Unless you have a reason to use something else, stick with the default.
+SHA2 and MD5 are provided for compatibility with other tools and existing data.
+If you're only using jw, you stand to gain a large increase in performance by using xxh3.

+          [default: xxh3]
           [possible values: xxh3, sha224, sha256, sha384, sha512, md5]

   -t, --threads <count>